Book Tickets

 Picnics will be allowed on site throughout the festival weekend, and we have a number of benches for you to make use of.
 We also recommend bringing a chair/blanket so you can sit and enjoy the acts in comfort.
 An umbrella and/or waterproof is also encouraged as we never know what the weather may do!

-Bag searches will take place on entry to the festival, and any prohibited items will be held back.
-This includes fires, alcohol, glassware and portable BBQ's.
+Bag searches will take place upon entry to the festival, and any prohibited items will be held back.
+This includes fires, alcohol, glassware, sharp objects and portable BBQ's.

 Personal BBQs are not permitted at the festival, however picnics are allowed on site and picnic benches are located across the site.
 Alternatively, you can purchase food from the variety of vendor’s onsite.
 As per above FAQ, personal alcohol will not be allowed on-site.